Kaushikdey647/alpacium/architecture.md

 ### Notes & extensions
 - The FAISS index stores exact candidate JSON payloads to ensure prompt fidelity and fast retrieval.
 - Incremental updates add new windows per symbol without re-indexing historical vectors.
+Indexing streams embeddings in batches to avoid large memory spikes and to expose progress.
+- Embedding normalization is performed once (either by the embedder or the index) to maintain cosine/IP equivalence and avoid redundant work.
 - To harden `/predict`, extend the request to include the explicit 5-day OHLCV query window and validate via `QueryBasic`.
 - Orders endpoint is a stub; integrate `alpaca-trade-api` and add auth, order status, and position endpoints.